Erwin Emata

 Erwin "Pastor" Emata (born ca. 1973/1974 in Makilala, North Cotabato) is a mountaineer and a runner from the Philippines.
 In 2006, he became the second Filipino to climb Mount Everest.
 His achievement was recognized by then Philippine President Gloria Macapagal-Arroyo when she conferred Emata with the Order of Lakandula with the special class of Champion for Life.

 Personal life

 Erwin Emata was born in Makilala, North Cotabato.
 He grew up near the foot of Mount Apo.
-He graduated high school at Sta.
-Cruz, Davao del Sur and then went to college in Davao City.
+He graduated high school at Santa Cruz, Davao del Sur and then went to college in Davao City.
 He became a resident of Tagum and lives with his wife, Mary Ann, who is also a mountain climber.
 He has a son who became the youngest person to summit Mount Apo when they climbed it.

 Career

 Erwin Emata is a mountaineer known for being the second Filipino to reach the peak of Mount Everest in 2006.
 Before that, in August 2005, Emata reached the peak of Muztagh Ata in Western Xinjiang, China.
 Emata is a member of the First Philippine Mount Everest Expedition (FPMEE) and the Marco Polo Mountaineering Club-Davao.
 He has also climbed popular peaks in Europe and Asia.